Skip to Main Content

 What is Fair Use?

 Fair use allows the public to make limited uses of copyright works, especially for advancing knowledge in areas such as education, research, news reporting, criticism, and commentary.
-Fair use may look like a picture of song lyrics posted to a blog, a newspaper article distributed to a class, or showing a brief clip of a YouTube video.
+Fair use may look like distributing a newspaper article or showing a brief clip of a video in a class.
+However, fair use must be determined on a case-by-case basis.

 The determination of whether a use is fair or not is based on what is known as the Four Factors.
 Described in Section 107 of the U.S. Copyright Act, the four factors of fair use include: (1) the purpose and character of the use, (2) the nature of the copyrighted work, (3) the amount or substantiality of the portion used, and (4) the effect of the use on the potential market for the copyrighted work (17 U.S. Code § 107).